Affordable Pass Program (APP) - What Is It?

 - Allow recipients of Ontario Works (OW) to purchase an affordable pass if they are not provided a pass by Social Services: Transit Windsor requires proof of benefits (medical/dental and payment stub).
 All names on the stub may be eligible to purchase an affordable pass, once the application is approved.
 OW clients with dependants that are not on their benefit stub will also need to show proof of their dependants by submitting a copy of the Canada/Ontario Child Tax Benefit Notice or the Harmonized Sales Tax Benefit Notice (these also may be printed from the My Account CRA online site).

-- Allow all members of a household whose combined income is less than Statistics Canada - Low Income Cut-off (LICO) with an affordable pass: Proof of total household income is required.
+- Allow all members of a household whose combined household income is less than Statistics Canada - Low Income Cut-off (LICO) with an affordable pass: Proof of total household income is required.
 This means that every member of the household needs to submit their gross income (line 150) by way of the individual's Notice of Assessment.
 For all dependants younger than 18 years, proof of Canada/Ontario Child Tax Benefit Notice or Goods and Service Tax/Harmonized Sales Tax (GST/HST) Credit Notice is required

 Household income is defined as the total income of all members of a household aged 15 years or older.
 Household members do not have to be related.
 The most recent LICO table used for this program can be found on the application, which is linked below.
 Each member of the household must be named on one of the documents submitted from the list below.